 A jury awarded six million dollars to Catherine Zulfer, a former accounting executive who alleged that her employment was terminated in retaliation for disclosing to her former employer’s Chief Financial Officer and Chief Compliance Officer concerns about accruing discretionary executive bonuses without Board approval.
 The jury also ruled in Zulfer’s favor on her count of wrongful discharge in violation of California public policy and has not yet awarded punitive damages.
 David DeRubertis represented Ms. Zulfer.

-One of the forms of protected conduct under Sarbanes-Oxley is the disclosure of a potential violation of “any rule or regulation of the Securities and Exchange Commission.”
+One of the forms of protected conduct under the Sarbanes-Oxley whistleblower protection law is the disclosure of a potential violation of “any rule or regulation of the Securities and Exchange Commission.”
 Zulfer alleged that the bonus accrual to which she objected could violate SEC rules prohibiting the circumvention of internal accounting controls.
-More detail about the claim is available in this brief filed by her attorneys.

 Download our free guide to the Sarbanes-Oxley whistleblower protection law:

 In addition to SOX, other federal and state whistleblower protection laws provide remedies to combat retaliation.
 Contact us today to learn about your options to maximize your recovery in a retaliation case and to find out if you may qualify for an SEC whistleblower award.

 What is Actionable Whistleblower Retaliation Under the SOX Whistleblower Protection Law?